Full Time: 1 year

 The course comprises 120 credits of taught modules and a 60 credit dissertation.
 Students must take the History Research Methods module and complete a dissertation.
 The remainder of the programme is made up from a selection of specialist modules (normally three 30 credit modules) which reflect staff research expertise.

-Normally a second class degree in History or related discipline.
+To join the History MA distance learning course, we normally accept a second class degree in History or related discipline.